reiggrau/websocket-connect4/README.md

         connected.remove(websocket)
 ```

-Notice how we’re carefully cleaning up global state with try: ... finally: ... blocks.
+Notice how we're carefully cleaning up global state with try: ... finally: ... blocks.
 Else, we could leave references to games or connections in global state, which would cause a memory leak.

 In both connection handlers, you have a game pointing to the same Connect4 instance, so you can interact with the game, and a connected set of connections, so you can send game events to both players as follows: